International Freight Forwarding From Texas: Forwarders vs Brokers

 - Handling customs paperwork with licensed customs brokers

-Forwarders like Texas International Freight handle heavy and oversized equipment including:
+Forwarders like Texas International Freight handle the heavy and oversized equipment that brokers cannot touch:

 - Excavators